President: Rudy P. Guevarra, Jr.

 Communications Coordinator: Alma Villanueva

-Alma Villanueva is a doctoral candidate in the English Department at Texas A&M University with a concentration in Cultural Rhetorics.
-Her interdisciplinary and intersectional scholarship analyzes contemporary mixed-race photo projects through a historical analysis of how mixed/race has been visually, scientifically, legally, and popularly constructed at the intersections of settler colonial, anti- Black, and anti- immigrant (Latinx, Asian American, and Muslim) racisms.
+Alma Villanueva is a doctoral candidate in the English Department at Texas A&M University.
+Her dissertation, Visualizing Bio-Race: The Scientific and Artistic Archive of Contemporary Mixed-Race Photography, is an interdisciplinary and intersectional analysis of how mixed-race photo projects have historically been visually constructed at the intersections of settler colonial, anti- Black, and anti- immigrant (Latinx, Asian American, and Muslim) racisms.
 She is dedicated to an intersectional critical mixed-race praxis that fosters collaborative community and critical diversity.